JeffersonLab/hallc_replay_XEM/DATFILES/README.txt

 ~~~~~
 SHMS
 ~~~~~
+- shms-2017-optimized_delta_newfit3.dat : The xptar,ytar,yptar matrix elements are the same as shms-2017-optimized-2plow.dat .
+The delta matrix was optimized using carbon elastic data taken during fall 2017.
+The carbon elastic data determined that the dipole momentum was being set 1.7% too low for the Dec 2017 - May 2018 running period.
+The magnet field setting program will changed before running in Aug 2018 so that  all magnets were shifted by 1.7%.

 -shms-2017-optimized-2plow.dat: matrix elements optimized using runs 1808-2239 during Jan 2018.
 To use matrix, set pphi_offset in shmsflags.param to -8.681269905E-4.
 Shift the yfp by -0.429871 cm.
 This differs fromm shms-2017-optimized.dat by using an initial COSY matrix model with delta offset by 2% low.
 -shms-2017-optimized.dat: matrix elements optimized using runs 1808-2239 during commissioning run period.
 To use this matrix, one must change the pphi_offset in shmsflags.param to 4.83E-4 rad.
 This is a 5th order fit.
 Still using non-optimized delta.
 Also, shift yfp by -0.613 cm.
 -shms-2011-26cm-monte_q2_m015_rec.dat: matrix elements to reflect KPP run findings with Q2 at 1.5% low.